Sniki/Lenovo-Thinkpad-T440S/README.md

 19. Congratulations, you've successfully hackintoshed your Lenovo ThinkPad T440s.

 #
+## Lenovo ThinkPad T440s OpenCore Update Guide

+1. Download and install the [OpenCore Updater](https://github.com/mswgen/oc-updater/releases).
+2. When the app opens, press Get Started.
+A dialog will appear asking you to select the EFI directory.
+3. Mount the EFI Partition on your drive using [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/).
+4. Select your EFI directory.
+It's usually /Volumes/EFI/EFI.
+It should have BOOT and OC directories inside.
+5. If your OpenCore version is detected, your OpenCore version and list of kexts you are using will be displayed.
+If your OpenCore version is not detected, you will be asked to select the OpenCore version you are using.
+Select the version you are using and press Select this version.
+6. If you are not using the latest version of OpenCore, the app will ask you to update.
+Press Update to update OpenCore.
+7. The app will start to download OpenCore, kexts, and Binary Data. this might take some time and you might see the spinning beach ball.
+DO NOT CLOSE THE APP.
+8. When the app finishes downloading, it will create a backup of your old EFI and will swap files with the new ones.
+9. Then, it will update config.plist.
+When it's done, it will display that it's done.
+It will also display the list of not updated kexts, the backup directory, and that OpenCore Vault is disabled(if it was enabled).
+You need to reboot your computer to see the changes.

+#
 ### Bios
 These are the recommended settings to have everything working properly: